Search Pennsylvania Public Records & Databases (Free)

 Pennsylvania Court Records Requests

-Court records in Pennsylvania mainly consist of pleadings documents, trial dates, and court dockets.
 Some court proceedings are Pennsylvania public records.
-But, the general public is not allowed access to hearings associated with mental health, divorce, and situations that can negatively impact children and teenagers.4
+However, the general public is not allowed access to hearings associated with mental health, divorce, and situations that can negatively impact children and teenagers.4

-The Pennsylvania Judicial System is home to five courts including the Minor Courts, the Courts of Common Pleas, the Commonwealth Court, the Superior Court, and the Supreme Court:
+The Pennsylvania Judicial System is home to five courts, including the Minor Courts, the Courts of Common Pleas, the Commonwealth Court, the Superior Court, and the Supreme Court:

 • The Minor Courts are made up of the Magisterial District and Philadelphia Municipal Court. handle preliminary arraignments and hearings.
 They’re also responsible for setting bail and determining if certain criminal cases are severe enough to be transferred to the Courts of Common Pleas.